 We could all be forgiven if we don’t already know this word – floricycle – since the only known reference is in regards to the Darwin D. Martin House in Buffalo, New York designed by Frank Lloyd Wright with the help of Walter Burley Griffin, who served as his landscape architect and horticultural expert for most of the project, and landscape architect J. Wilkinson Elliot, from Pittsburgh, PA in the final year.

 The word originates from hemicycle, which, in legislatures, is a semicircular, or horseshoe-shaped, debating chamber designed to encourage consensus among political parties rather than confrontation.
-The approach has been adopted by governments across the world, including the United States – although I truly could not say how well it’s working.
+The approach has been adopted by governments across the world, including the United States.
 Adapt the word to the world of flora, however, and you arrive at floricycle.

 The more Mrs. Martin turns the matter over in her mind, the more unhappy she becomes about your exteriors.
 I think that awful Fricke approach and entrance is what distresses her, and possibly the (Hertley? [sic]) has something to do with it.
 I think she fully agrees with me that the interior of our own home will be safe in your hands, and that only the exterior causes anxiety.